ODudek/clock/README.md

 # clock

-Simply script which countdown to chosen date
+Simply script which countdown to chosen date.
+Added `webpack`